PRODHOSH/sih/README.md

 <summary><b>🎭 Click for some fun facts about me!</b></summary>
 <br>

-- 🧮 **Math Lover**: I genuinely find beauty in mathematical equations
+- 🧮 **Math Lover**: I genuinely love solving mathematical equations
 - 📊 **Data Storyteller**: Every dataset has a story waiting to be discovered
 - 🌙 **Night Owl**: My best coding happens between 10 PM and 2 AM
 - ☕ **Coffee Addict**: Fueled by coffee and curiosity